Thai police hunt more suspects after Bangkok bomb arrest

 Prawut did not elaborate on what group that might be.

-Police have been criticised for an erratic investigation that had, until this weekend, uncovered few clues about who was behind the blast.
+Police have been criticized for an erratic investigation that had, until this weekend, uncovered few clues about who was behind the blast.
 No group has claimed responsibility.

 Prawut declined to say how many suspects were being sought and said police still believed the arrested man could be the yellow-shirted individual with shaggy dark hair picked out on a surveillance camera leaving a bag at the site of the blast.